Karl Wilhelm Naundorff

 Karl Wilhelm Naundorff (d.
-10 August 1845) was a German clockmaker and watchmaker who until his death claimed to be the Louis XVII, pretender to the throne of France and son of Louis XVI and Marie Antoinette.
+10 August 1845) was a German clockmaker and watchmaker who until his death claimed to be Louis XVII, pretender to the throne of France and son of Louis XVI and Marie Antoinette.
 Naundorff was one of the more stubborn of more than thirty men who claimed to be Louis XVII.

 Biography

 The first records of Karl Wilhelm Naundorff are from 1810 in Spandau, Berlin, where he received the citizenship of Prussia.
 By 1822 he had moved to live with a family in Brandenburg-on-the-Havel where he was later accused of arson.
 In 1824, Naundorff was jailed for three years for counterfeiting.

 Impersonation

 Louis Charles of France (Louis XVII).

 Prince Louis-Charles, the son of Louis XVI and Marie Antoinette, was imprisoned during the French Revolution and died in prison in 1795.
 However, there were various rumors that monarchist sympathizers had spirited the young dauphin away from the Temple prison and that he was living elsewhere in secret.

 Among those said to be involved in his escape are Paul Barras and Josephine Beauharnais.

 When Naundorff was released from prison in 1827, he moved to Crossen and wrote the first of two books of would-be-memoirs.
 The second he wrote in England many years later and was translated to English by Charles G. Perceval, Rector of Calverton, Buckinghamshire, and nephew of Spencer Perceval.
 He claimed that he had been substituted with a deaf and mute orphan who died soon afterward and that he had been hidden in a secret area of the Tower of the Temple until his escape.
 He also claimed that he was later recaptured by Napoleon's forces and secretly kept in several dungeons throughout Europe until finally escaping in his mid-twenties.
 He could present no proof of any of this.

 Using a ring he had received from Naundorff, Jules Favre, French Minister of Foreign Affairs, puts his seal on the Treaty of Frankfurt.

 In 1833, Naundorff travelled to Paris where another claimant to the French throne, the Baron de Richemont, was on trial.
 One of the witnesses for the prosecution read out his letter as a counterclaim.